A Training-Free Style-aligned Image Generation with Scale-wise Autoregressive Model: Experiments

 \subsection{Schedule function design}

-We conduct an additional ablation study to evaluate the effectiveness of our schedule function.
 Based on our observations in \figref{fig:analys}, we hypothesize that gradually incorporating style information during the stages where style and content are progressively defined would enhance style alignment while preserving the intended content structure.
-To test this hypothesis, we design five different schedule functions (illustrated in \figref{fig:schedule}), each gradually decreasing over the generation steps, to assess their ability to promote style consistency without compromising content fidelity.
+To validate this hypothesis, we conduct an additional ablation study by designing five distinct schedule functions(illustrated in \figref{fig:schedule}) that progressively decay over the generation steps and evaluate their impact.

-As shown in \tabref{tab:add_ablation}, our proposed schedule function -- derived directly from our observations -- achieves the highest \( S_{\text{dual}} \) score, demonstrating its effectiveness in balancing both object relevancy and style consistency.
+As shown in \tabref{tab:add_ablation}, our proposed schedule function, derived directly from our observations, achieves the highest \( S_{\text{dual}} \) score, demonstrating its effectiveness in balancing both object relevancy and style consistency.
 Notably, the concave up schedule, which follows a decay pattern similar to our design, also performs relatively well, further supporting our hypothesis.
 In contrast, the linear, constant, concave-down, and cosine schedules, which deviate from our observed trends, exhibit lower performance.
-These results confirm that our observation-driven schedule function optimally integrates style while preserving content, highlighting the superiority of our approach.
+These results confirm that our observation-driven schedule function optimally integrates style while preserving content.